-Make sure you consider these additional configurations as part of your DAS installation.
+You can increase or decrease the time for which the audit and event logs are retained in the system, after which they are auto-purged.
+You can also make DAS work with HiveServer2 in case your Hive deployment is not LLAP-enabled and does not have Hive Server Interactive.

+Making DAS work with HiveServer 2

-- 1. Work with HiveServer2: If your Hive deployment is not LLAP-enabled and does not have Hive Server Interactive, you need to update the configuration for DAS to work with HiveServer 2 as follows: - Go to Ambari > Data Analytics Studio > Configs and change use.hive.interactive.mode=true to use.hive.interactive.mode=false - Cleanup of Audit Log: Audit Log is written by Hive/Tez to HDFS for DAS to consume.
+If your Hive deployment is not LLAP-enabled and does not have Hive Server Interactive, you need to update the configuration for DAS to work with HiveServer 2 as follows:

+Go to Ambari > Data Analytics Studio > Configs and change use.hive.interactive.mode=true to use.hive.interactive.mode=false

+Customizing the retention period of audit and event logs

+Audit and event logs are written by Hive/Tez to HDFS for DAS to consume to generate DAG information.
 Once DAS consumes them, this information on HDFS is no longer required.
 They are cleaned automatically via a thread in HMS (Hive metastore).